AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 Welcome!

 This repository is part of the BIIE AI Initiative Technical Assessment.
-The challenge is designed to evaluate and improve the literary comprehension skills of an LLM—specifically google/flan-t5-small—on a benchmark built from a chapter of The Odyssey by Homer.
+The challenge is designed to evaluate and improve the literary comprehension skills of an LLM specifically [`google/flan-t5-small`](https://huggingface.co/google/flan-t5-small) on a benchmark built from a chapter of Homer's Odyssey.

-Your mission isn't just to boost performance—though that's important—but to clearly document your reasoning, approach, and results along the way.
-Transparency, clarity, and communication are just as valued as technical skills.
+The goal of this assessment is to provide both the code and a report that demonstrate efforts to improve the performance of the google/flan-t5-small model on the provided benchmark.
+Equally important is to clearly explain the decision-making process—including the rationale behind each technical choice—and to present the results in a structured and transparent manner
 ---

 ### What You Will Find in This Repository